 Regardless of whether you can dedicate an entire room as your workspace or you have a space tucked into the corner of your home, you can still create a workspace that enables you to be productive and get the job done.

 Think of a work cubicle in an office.
 Not too big, but a large enough space for you to work efficiently and feel comfortable.
 It is recommended that you avoid working in bed or in a bedroom.
 Dedicate that room to rest and make it your haven for when the workday is over.
 Equally, sitting directly in front of the TV may not be the wisest decision if you’re worried about your productivity levels.
 Fill the silence of an empty room with something beneficial to tune into your work, such as calming or motivational music for some background noise.
+If using a personal device like a laptop, you will be able to change your workspace quite easily depending on what works best -and if the time comes to return to the office, your employer might even allow you to use your personal device in the office as part of a Bring your own Device (BYOD) scheme.

 Desk and monitor